kusandu27/kusandu27/English/Study-Log.md

 * Key Takeaway: Matching user preferences to activity schedules and skimming long factual texts for history and biography details.

 #### Hands-on Actions / Commands
 * Mock Exam Practice: Solved exercises on short text messages, event matching, articles on Hypnotism and the Trojan War, a biography of Modigliani, and practice prompts for an email and a stress article.
-You can view the full paper here: [View June 07 Exam Paper](./Past-Papers/ESOFT-Cambridge-PET/June-07-Paper.pdf)

 #### My Thoughts / Challenges
 It was challenging to accurately place sentence options into the gapped text for the Trojan War story without breaking the chronological flow.